anvimehta/Audio2Pose/README.md

 **Important:** Only LA Hip-Hop PKL files (starting with `gLH_`) should be placed in `data/hiphop_la/pkl/`.
 If you download the full AIST++ dataset with all genres, filter only the LA Hip-Hop files.

-**If PKL files are already available:**
-- If your team already has the LA Hip-Hop PKL files, place them directly in `data/hiphop_la/pkl/`
-- The preprocessing script will use them from there

 ### Step 3: Preprocess Dataset

 Run the consolidated preprocessing script to: